A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

 Finally, we note that, references~\cite{yuan2017exact1,yuan2017exact2}, appearing simultaneously with this work, also proposed~\eqref{eq:compare1b} to enlarge the step-size and use column stochastic matrices rather than symmetric doubly stochastic matrices.
 However, their algorithm only works for smooth problems, and their analysis seems to be restrictive and requires twice differentiability and strong convexity of $\{s_i\}_{i=1}^n$.
+The stepsize is also in the order of $\mu/L^2$~\cite{2019arXiv190401196A}.